AloysiusPious/ibm-mq-administration-practice/Day-14.md

 ## 🔹 1.
 What is a Namelist in IBM MQ?
 A Namelist is a list of names grouped together under one name.
 It can include:

-Queue names
+.Queue names

-Topic names
+.Topic names

 Queue manager clusters

 In cluster context, Namelists are used for:

+.
 CLUSNL() → Control which clusters a queue is advertised in

+.
 REPOSNL() → Control which clusters a queue manager participates in

 ## 🔹 2.
 Real-Time Use Case for Namelist
 In large environments, a queue manager may be part of multiple clusters (like ALPHA, BETA, GAMA).
 But not all queues need to be shared in all clusters.